Skasselbard/NixOs-ClusterConfig/src/services/kubernetes/Readme.md

 - create etcd certificates
   - certificates are security relevant, use the script at your own risk
   - run with ``nix run .#cluster.<clusterName>.kubernetes.createEtcdCertificates``
+- create a Certificate Authority for kubernetes
+  - ``nix run .#cluster.example.kubernetes.createK8sCA``
+- create certificates for all configured kubernetes roles
+  - ``.#cluster.example.kubernetes.createK8sCerts``
+- create a service account for kubernetes
+  - ``nix run .#cluster.example.kubernetes.createServiceAccount``
+- create kube configs for administration
+  - ``.#cluster.example.kubernetes.createKubeConfigs``
+- TODO: script to generate all of the above at once

 ## Service Roles
 - controlPlane: nodes running kubeservices (api-server, scheduler, controller manager, haProxy, keepalived) and etcd (if etcd role is not assigned).
 - etcd: nodes there etcd is running.
 If empty, etcd will be deployed on all control plane nodes
-- worker: nodes that can run workloads
+- worker: nodes that can run workloads; can be combined with control-plane role

 ## Configuration Options
 Documentation of the general relevant parameters to configure this cluster service